Quezon: Water security

 The Quezon Metropolitan Water District (QMWD), formerly known as the Lucena Pagbilao Tayabas Water District or LUPATA, serves the Metro Lucena area including Lucena City, Tayabas City, and Pagbilao.
 In 2020, Prime Water took over the administration and operation of QMWD.
 It draws its water largely from the May-it Spring although this source has prove inadequate to supply the area.
 Other towns are served by their own water districts.
 Some areas like the Infanta area are characterized by highly productive aquifers but other areas like Mauban and Atimonan have no significant water productivity.

-Due to the pressures of a growing population, Quezon is one of the provinces from which the government plans to source part of the demand for water of Metro Manila.
+Due to the pressures of a growing population, Quezon is one of the provinces from which the government plans to source part of the demand for water in Metro Manila.
 In General Nakar, construction is ongoing as of 2016 on a tunnel to divert water from the Sumag River to Angat Dam.
 The tunnel will link up with the Umiray-Angat Transbasin Project to provide water to Angat Dam.
 Aside from this, there are plans for the construction of the New Centennial Water Source Project – Kaliwa Lower Dam and the Kanan Dam in Northern Quezon for power generation and water supply of Metro Manila.
 The Sangguniang Panlalawigan of Quezon is against the construction of this project stating that it will not allow water from the Agos River, both on the left (kaliwa) and on the right (kanan) sides of the river.
-Locals fear that the construction of the project would cause massive destruction of forests, crops, animals and property in the Metro REINA (Real-Infanta-General Nakar) area.
+Locals fear that the construction of the project would cause massive destruction of forests, crops, animals and property in the REINA area (Real-Infanta-General Nakar).
 After Typhoon Vamco (Ulysses) severely hit the province (especially the northern part of Quezon) in late 2020, which made its landfall there three times and produced flooding in Daraitan in Tanay (Rizal province), General Nakar and Infanta, groups reiterated the call for opposition of Kaliwa Dam and instead pushed for the protection of the Sierra Madre Mountains.

-Tourism and culture

-Tourism is still a minor but growing part of the province's economy.
-Several attractions draw tourists from the Philippines and abroad including festivals, beaches, old structures, and other sights.

-Quezon Province has a huge potential for optimum utilization of and considerable revenue generation from the tourism sector.
-There are approximately 709 tourist destinations.
-321 of which are natural, 32 man-made, 74 historical, 78 cultural/festival/ fiesta, 1 agri-tourism, 203 resort/hotel/restaurant and 14 religious attractions.
-Majority of the tourism-related activities are handled by the municipal LGUs in collaboration with the private sector.

-In 2018, total tourist arrivals into the province were recorded at 1,101,846.
-Same-day visitors reached 10,989,183 mostly by domestic tourists.